 - Constipation: Inability of the intestines to function, indigestion, gas causes in the groin pain.
 Long-term constipation affects other parts of the body very badly.

-Many other diseases can also cause groin pain.
+Many other diseases can also cause pain in the groin.
 However, the severity of the pain, which is mostly in the left groin, is high and has a value to be taken seriously.
 Because left inguinal pain is an indication of inguinal hernia.
-Left inguinal pain is more dangerous than right inguinal pain.
+Left groin pain is more common than right groin pain is seen as dangerous.

 Groin Pain Symptoms